 As part of the PFAS pollution prevention law called Amara’s Law, manufacturers are required to report intentionally added PFAS in products sold in Minnesota and pay a fee.
 Initial reports are due by July 1, 2026.
 Subsequent reports are due each year on Feb.
-1.
+1. All information except trade secrets will be publicly accessible after a review period.

 Those responsible for reporting PFAS in products are encouraged to stay connected by signing up for updates through the PFAS reporting GovDelivery list.